gaelso/R-install-packages/README.md

-# R-install-packages
+# List of R packages and other developer tools to install

-List packages to install for various data analysis workflows
+- R packages in install.R

 Additional developer tools